alphagov/notifications-admin/docs/index.md

 The response (status code 201) will be:
 ```
 {
-  'data':{
+  "data":{
-    'notification': {
+    "notification": {
-      'id':1
+      "id":1
+    },
+    "body": "Dear Bill, your licence is due for renewal.",
+    "template_version": 1,
+    "subject": "Licence renewal"
   }
 }
-}
 ```

+where:

-where `id` is the unique identifier for the notification – you'll use this ID to retrieve the status of a notification.
+* `id` is the unique identifier for the notification – you'll use this ID to retrieve the status of a notification
+* `body` is the content of the message
+* `template_version` is the version number of the template used
+* `subject` is the subject of the email (present for email notifications only)

 <h3 id="getnotifications">Retrieve notifications: GET</h3>